-Posted by Kelly Simmons almost 9 years ago
+Posted by Kelly Simmons over 9 years ago

 My family and I built a chicken house out of wooden shipping pallets that we stuffed with flakes of straw bales and then plastered with earthen plaster.